EDB Public Folder to Exchange Server Migration Guide

 Migrating EDB public folders to a live Exchange server is a vital task for organizations looking to restore or transfer essential data.
 EdbMails EDB to Exchange Migrator offers an effective solution for recovering and migrating Offline Exchange EDB public folders directly to a live Exchange environment.
-This tool supports the complete migration of all public folder data, including emails, contacts, notes, tasks, calendars, and more, ensuring all your information is transferred accurately.
+This tool supports the complete migration of all public folder data, including emails and supported public folder items such as contacts, calendars, notes, and tasks, calendars, and more, ensuring all your information is transferred accurately.

 EdbMails simplifies the migration process and supports a wide range of Exchange versions, including Exchange 2019, 2016, 2013, 2010, and 2007.
 The software ensures that your public folders, along with their folder structures and permissions, are preserved during the migration.
 This is crucial for maintaining the organization and integrity of your data as it moves to the new environment.